Skip to content

 Throughout this workflow, I rigorously tested for ease of use—because your newsletter software shouldn't come with a steep learning curve or add frustration to your day.
 I've used email marketing apps extensively over the last decade, so if it was hard or time-consuming for me to figure out, it didn't make the cut.

-After spending about a week testing nearly 40 email newsletter tools, I landed on the top five you see below.
+This year, after spending about a week testing nearly 30 email newsletter tools, I landed on the top seven you see below.

 Free plan